Foundations of Language I

 What about after uni?

-This course responds to the needs of industry in developing subject expertise and transferable skills appropriate to a wide range of careers.
-We have close associations with industry and professional bodies such as:
+This English Language and Creative Writing course responds to the needs of industry in developing subject expertise and transferable skills appropriate to a wide range of careers.
+The English Subject Group has close associations with industry and professional bodies such as:

 - Oxford University Press